jmitz/rasterExtraction/README.md

 prismExtractor.py
 - This script retrieves the PRISM LT71 data from zip files storing the data into a temporary directory.
 Each PRISM raster for the particular parameter is reprojected and clipped to a raster mask (representing the Greater Yellowstone Ecosystem).
 The resulting raster is then converted to an array of appropriately scaled values which are written to a file

+prismExtractorLt81.py
+- This script retrieves the PRISM LT81 data from the PRISM/LT81 directory.
+Each PRISM raster for the particular parameter is reprojected and clipped to a raster mask (representing the Greater Yellowstone Ecosystem).
+The resulting raster is then converted to an array of appropriately scaled values which are written to the appropriately named csv file.
+The resulting csv file has a header row and all data for all PRISM LT81 yeaars (currently 1910 through 2015.)

 prismAppend.py
 - This script appends the output of prismExtractor.py to the file containing the historic raster data, which is used in the extraction and analysis tools mentioned previously